apify/apify-docs/CONTRIBUTING.md

 - apify-cli
 - apify-docs (this repository)

 The main documentation content for Platform docs and Academy is inside the `./sources` directory.
-Every project repository then has its own Docusaurus instance and is available on a URL prefix (used as the `baseUrl` in Docusaurus) that is routed via nginx reverse proxy to the main domain.
+Every project repository then has its own Docusaurus instance and is available on a URL prefix (used as the `baseUrl` in Docusaurus) that's  routed via nginx reverse proxy to the main domain.
 All those Docusaurus instances are deployed to GH pages on push.

 We use a shared Docusaurus theme published to NPM as `@apify/docs-theme`, which is automatically synced in all the repositories via CI.